-So then what?
-I ask.
-How did you know I’d be here?
+Cray*, I think.
+We all ponder kidnapping for a few seconds, I break the silence with, How did you know I’d be here?
 At court?

-Mimi says, Isabel, we were going to take you back to school and talk later, but let’s do this.
+Mimi takes over, Isabel, we were going to take you back to school and talk later, but let’s do this.
 We have until the boys get out of Kindergarten.
-In between now and then, we’ll–
+In between now and then, we’ll…

 I interrupt.
 We’ll go to the hearing?

-No. Pop frowns.
-We’ll sit somewhere and explain things to you.
+No. Pop’s one raised eyebrow goes to a full frown.
+We’ll get some sandwiches and drinks at Belle’s and explain things to you.
 We’ll talk, and you’ll listen.

 Mimi puts her hand on his arm and gives him a small frown.

 I don’t know why, but suddenly I begin to feel safer or something like safe.
 Secure maybe.
 Secure the way a Native American baby in a papoose must feel when there’s no way to be anywhere but on its mother’s back.
 All cozy.
-I wish Olivia had stayed.
-She would have liked this part.
+I wish Oliver had stayed.
+He would have liked this part.

 —Isabel Scheherazade, a sort of delinquent who is learning slang from Olivia.
 So cray* means crazy.
-I THINK it’s a rapper word, but Olivia’s on-line slang dictionary says it’s going mainstream.
+I THINK it’s a rapper word, but Oliver’s on-line slang dictionary says it’s going mainstream.